Cloud Setup

 =>

-Select g and gce_admin will search for instance groups.
-If instance groups were found, you will be prompted to pick one, multiple, or all instance groups. gce_admin will then show you the machine list in a ready to use property format.
+Select g, and gce_admin will search for instance groups.
+If instance groups are found, you will be prompted to pick one, multiple, or all instance groups. gce_admin will then show you the machine list in a ready to use property format.

 --- Master controller configuration ---